gustausantin/La-IA/docs/01-arquitectura/ARQUITECTURA_TECNICA_2025.md

 FOR ALL
 USING (restaurant_id IN (
   SELECT r.id
-  FROM restaurants r
+  FROM businesses r
   WHERE r.owner_id = auth.uid()
 ));
 ```

 **Tablas con RLS:**
-- ✅ `restaurants`
+- ✅ `businesses`
 - ✅ `tables`
 - ✅ `customers`
 - ✅ `reservations`